Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = 1.0.5 =
+* Fixed: cash on delivery payment method is always available for selection in Packeta plugin settings
 * Fixed: checkout refresh on payment method change happens only if value really changes

 = 1.0.4 =